 Yes, that is true.
 But they are his friends, not mine.
-So, I’m doubly disadvantaged in this situation because Tom is a local here.
+So, I’m doubly disadvantaged in this situation because my partner is a local here.

 When I shared my theory with Ali, she agreed.
 She moved to London on her own in September and people were falling over themselves (maybe a slight exaggeration) to help her out and take her out to meet new people.
 God forbid someone let the single woman in London be by herself!

 “I think people assume that you’ll figure it out on your own or your boyfriend will help you,” she said.

 * * *

 If I was cool enough to have internet trolls, I’m sure that they would say something like